Piers73600/pasteFunBot/README.txt

 paster serve reports.ini &

-Finally, just verify the execution rights of the make_reports.sh file.
+Finally, just verify the execution rights of the make_reports.sh file and put the name of the smtp server you will use to send your reports in the funkload/sendmail.py.
-If the righ "x" is not available for the users, just change it.
+If the righ "x" is not available for the users, change it.